K2 Black Panther: Improvement

-In 2020, Samyang Comtech, which produces composite armors, began developing an improvement of front armors for K2 export versions, and later it changed to a modification and development project to completely improve the modular armor package for K2 export models organized by the Defense Agency for Technology and Quality (DTaQ) in 2021.
+In 2020, Samyang Comtech, which produces composite armors, began developing an improvement of front armors for K2 export variants, and later it changed to a modification and development project to completely improve the modular armor for export variants organized by the Defense Agency for Technology and Quality (DTaQ) in 2021.

-The third mass-produced K2, which began in 2022, included an improved Battlefield Management System (BMS) with the Korean Variable Message Format (KVMF), and the Korean Commander's Panoramic Sight (KCPS) and Korean Gunner's Primary Sight (KGPS) with improved resolution and automatic target tracking function.
+The third mass-produced K2, which began in 2022, included an improved Battlefield Management System with the Korean Variable Message Format (KVMF), and the Korean Commander's Panoramic Sight (KCPS) and Korean Gunner's Primary Sight (KGPS) with improved resolution and daytime automatic target tracking function.

 Design

 Weapon system and munitions

 The main gun and its munitions were developed simultaneously.
-In the early to mid 1990s, South Korea learned internal ballistics, external ballistics, and terminal ballistics for tank guns while license producing the KM256 tank gun, and invented self-sharpening tungsten penetrator for 120 mm APFSDS munitions during the K1A1 program.
-Using the acquired technology, engineers decided to increase firepower with longer gun barrels and enhanced propellants that were NATO compatible.
+In the early to mid 1990s, South Korea learned internal ballistics, external ballistics, and terminal ballistics for tank guns while license producing the KM256 tank gun; they invented self-sharpening tungsten penetrator for 120 mm APFSDS munitions during the K1A1 program.
+Using acquired technology, engineers decided to increase firepower with longer gun barrels and enhanced propellants that were NATO compatible.